 As the company grew, Joe began working on larger projects around Colorado such as the Hidden Lake/ I-76 project, running day and night shifts.
 His trucks also worked on the Presbyterian St. Luke’s hospital, C-470 construction and countless other projects.
 Continuing to add trucks due to growing demand, he moved his business to 5390 Tennyson in 1989.
 Through the 90s Joe’s trucks worked on the demolition of Stapleton Airport and on the new Denver International Airport.
 With the booming Denver Metro housing market, his trucks were always on the go.
 In the 2000s, his trucks worked on Northwest Parkway and I-25 North expansion.
 Once again, due to customer demand and the desire to be on the forefront of efficient earth moving and aggregate hauling, Joe purchased his first side dump in 2004.
 Seeing the versatility to haul material quickly it became an essential piece of equipment to meet customer needs.

 We tragically lost Joe to cancer in 2008.
-Knowing his desire to be family owned and operated company his children have successfully ran Joseph J. Grieve, Inc. since his passing.
-From 2008 forward, the fleet of Grieve Trucking has grown to 30 trucks, with access to over 40 sub-contractors/owner-operators.
-Recent office remodeling and service shop expansions have been necessary due to the company's growth.
+Knowing his desire to be a family owned and operated company his children have successfully ran Joseph J. Grieve, Inc. since his passing.
+From 2008 forward, the fleet of Grieve Trucking has grown to 30 trucks, with access to over 20 independent haulers through our partners at Grieve Logistics, Inc. Recent office remodeling and service shop expansions have been necessary due to the company's growth.
 We are so proud to continue the family-owned business our Dad worked so hard to build.